Wilson Loop Area Law for 2D Yang-Mills in Generalized Axial Gauge: Remarks on Path Integrals Methods and Gauge-Fixing

-The significance of this lemma is as follows.
+The significance of Lemma \ref{LemmaBilinear} is as follows.
 We want to apply the Wick rule using the propagator $B_c^{-1}$.
 The above considerations show that this cannot be interpreted as formal integration on $V_c$, since then $B_c$ is degenerate on $(V_c)_c$, i.e. we regard $V_c$ as a real vector space and consider $B_c$ on its complexification.
 Instead, we can consider (any) maximal totally real subspace $V$ of $V_c$, i.e. one such that $V \oplus iV \cong V_c$.
 The restriction of $B_c$ to $V$, call it $B$, is nondegenerate and it generates a Wick rule given by $B^{-1} = B_c^{-1}$.
 It is an element of $V_c \otimes_\bC V_c$ independent of the choice of the real subspace $V$.
-In the one-dimensional situation above, the bilinear form $B_c$ is such that $B_c(\pd_x, \pd_x) = 1$, where we think of $\bC = \bC \cdot \pd_x$.
-It is easy to see that $B_c^{-1} = B^{-1} = \pd_x \otimes \pd_x$, where $B^{-1}$ is the dual tensor for $B_c$ restricted to any one-dimensional real subspace of $\bC$.

 This is exactly what we want.
 Indeed, returning to the situation of interest, let $V_c = \Omega^{1,0}(\Sigma; \g_c)$.
 The holomorphic gauge propagator is $P_{hol} = B_c^{-1}$, the integral kernel of the inverse of $\bar\pd * \bar\pd$ on $\Omega^{1,0}(\Sigma; \g_c)$.
 The Feynman diagrammatic expansion generated by $\left<W_{f,\gm}\right>_{hol}$ using $P_{hol}$, in path integral notation, is given by